Québec Martello Towers National Historic Site of Canada

 The Québec Martello Towers National Historic Site of Canada, form part of the Fortifications of Québec National Historic Site of Canada, in Québec City, Québec.
 It comprises three Martello towers at some distance from one another -Tower No. 1 stands on the Plains of Abraham, Tower No. 2 at the corner of Laurier and Taché Streets, and Tower No. 4 on Lavigueur Street.
 Built between 1808 and 1812, the three, freestanding Martello Towers are two storeys high with flat roofs designed to serve as a gun platform for one to four guns.
 They are sited to overlook the St Lawrence and Charles River respectively.
 Official recognition refers to the buildings on their footprints.

-The Québec Martello Towers were designated a national historic site of Canada in 1990 because they form part of the fortifications of Québec.
+The Québec Martello Towers were designated a national historic site of Canada in 1990.
+They are recognized because they form part of the fortifications of Québec.

 The Québec Martello Towers illustrate the importance of Québec and its fortifications in the various strategic plans for the defence of British North America.
 The Citadel of Québec was key to the control of the interior of the northern part of the continent under both France and Britain.
 The Martello towers were constructed by the British to form a first line of defence within the ensemble of Québec’s fortifications by preventing an attacker from drawing close enough to the walls to lay siege.
 Functional, and massively strong for their time, these towers were essentially elevated gun platforms.
 Towers No. 1 and No. 2 house interpretive displays.

 Source: Historic Sites and Monuments Board of Canada, Minutes, June 1990.

 The key elements that contribute to the heritage character of this site include: